bidokajr/bidokajr/README.md

 - 👋 Hi, I’m @bidokajr, my name actually is Gabriel, but you can call me by Crispim, that is my middle name.
-- 👀 I’m 17 years old
+- 👀 I’m 19 years old
-- 🌱 I’m currently finishing High School
+- 🌱 I’m currently at college
-- 💞️ I’m looking to learn more about computer science.
+- 💞️ I’m looking to learn more about software engineer.

 <!---
 bidokajr/bidokajr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.